one10/phpGSB/Readme.md

 3. Look at listupdater.php and lookup.php example files for basic methods on using the system.
 4. If you choose to use listupdater.php as-is then set it as a cron job/scheduled task to run every minute. *(It won't actually update every minute but is required incase of backoff procedures and timeouts)*

 5. Optional: set up a simple REST service based on lookup.fastcgi.php, FastCGI and a web server.
-E.g., configure an Nginx/FastCGI combo to point at the phpGSB directory, and see usage URL examples inside lookup.fastcgi.php
+E.g., configure an Nginx/FastCGI combo to point at the phpGSB directory, and see usage URL examples inside lookup.fastcgi.php.
+Works relatively well, tested on 100s of lookups/second.

 ## FAQ